Via to Transit

 Even though you are asked to enter your ORCA card number in the app, payment doesn’t actually occur until you tap your ORCA card on the reader in the vehicle.

-For additional guidance on how to use Via to Transit, please contact Via at 206-258-7739 or using their support ticket.
+For additional guidance on how to use Via to Transit, please contact Via at 206-258-7739 or use their support ticket.

 For other questions, including assistance with trip planning or ORCA, or to provide feedback about the service, please call King County Metro at 206-553-3000 or contact us using our feedback form.